Criminal approach of entities not obliged to report

 Compliance with this legislation is of great importance to preventing money laundering, but also to bringing suspicious transactions to the attention of investigation and prosecution services.
 All suspicious transactions are made available in databases so that they actually contribute to the intelligence position of investigative services.

 In the Netherlands, the role of these gatekeepers has been considered for years:

-- by supervisors responsible for compliance with the obligations contained in this Act,
+- by regulators responsible for compliance with the obligations contained in this Act,

-by investigative services and the Public Prosecution Service with criminal investigations in the event of serious non-compliance with obligations (criminal approach non-reporting obliged entities);
+by investigative services and the Public Prosecution Service with criminal investigations in the event of serious non-compliance with obligations (criminal approach of entities not obliged to report);

 - in public-private partnerships between public authorities and market players aimed at increasing resilience and improving the detection capacity of designated institutions.

 To promote compliance (KYC and reporting behaviour), in addition to supervision the Netherlands is taking a criminal law approach to designated institutions that fail to meet their obligations.
-The Anti Money Laundering Centre, the Public Prosecution Service, the investigative services and FIU-the Netherlands, together with supervisors, are stepping up their efforts to deal with non-reporting obliged entities.
+The Anti Money Laundering Centre, the Public Prosecution Service, the investigative services and FIU-the Netherlands, together with regulators, are stepping up their efforts to deal with entities not obliged to report.

 Dozens of criminal investigations have been completed and in many cases have led to the designated institution being convicted for failing to conduct customer due diligence or report unusual transactions (or do so on time).
 An example of a criminal investigation into non-reporting resulting from this approach is the case against the largest bank in the Netherlands, which ended in a settlement of EUR 775 million.